laminas/laminas-feed/docs/book/consuming-rss.md

 }
 ```

-Where relevant, `Zend\Feed` supports a number of common RSS extensions including
+Where relevant, `Laminas\Feed` supports a number of common RSS extensions including
 Dublin Core, Atom (inside RSS); the Content, Slash, Syndication,
 Syndication/Thread extensions; as well as several others.